Pseudo-effective and numerically flat reflexive sheaves: Introduction

 In this note, all manifolds are supposed to be compact without any explicit mention.

 \textbf{Acknowledgement} I thank Jean-Pierre Demailly, my PhD supervisor, for his guidance, patience and generosity.
-I would like to thank Junyan Cao, S\'ebastien Boucksom and Simone Diverio for some very useful suggestions on the previous draft of this work.
+I would like to thank Junyan Cao, S\'ebastien Boucksom, Simone Diverio, Andreas H\"oring and Richard Lärkäng for some very useful suggestions on the previous draft of this work.
 I would also like to express my gratitude to colleagues of Institut Fourier for all the interesting discussions we had.
 This work is supported by the PhD program AMX of \'Ecole Polytechnique and Ministère de l'Enseignement Supérieur et de la Recherche et de l’Innovation, and the European Research Council grant ALKAGE number 670846 managed by J.-P. Demailly.
+We thank the anonymous reviewer for a very careful reading of this paper, and for insightful comments and suggestions.